 Mu Alpha Theta is a high school and two-year college honor society with chapters in the United States and 23 other countries.
 Students who can be part of this organization in high school can include it as a tier 1 activity.
 Other students may consider it in lower tiers, depending on their level of commitment.

 Colleges value extracurricular activities that demonstrate exceptional achievement or leadership abilities.
 Tier-one activities are rare and show great performance or leadership.
 These may include a variety of significant achievements and prizes, as well as winning national competitions.

 Meanwhile, tier two extracurriculars are activities that demonstrate high levels of achievement and leadership and are impressive accomplishments to have on a student’s resume.
 These extracurricular activities also demonstrate outstanding achievement and leadership.
 They are, nonetheless, more common than tier 1 activities.
-A leadership position in a well-known organization or group, sports distinctions, music distinctions, winning regional competitions, and so on are examples of these.
+Examples include holding a leadership position in a reputable organization or group, achieving distinctions in sports and music, and securing victories in regional competitions, among others.

 Almost every good institution and college in the world seeks students who are not only academically qualified but also have a wide range of extracurricular interests.
 These extracurricular activities help individuals stand out from the crowd.
 As a result, extracurricular activities are vital for most competitive colleges and universities.